K-Type-de/SubBitPacking/README.md

 Storing states bitwise can lead to huge amounts of wasted memory.
 This library aims to save memory by packing values arithmetically.
 [This table](#space-saved) lists the amount of saved space when comparing arithmetically packed values and bit-packed values.
 The drawback is a runtime overhead for setting/retrieving the values because calculations need to be done instead of simple addressing.
-Therefore if the number of states you want to store has no spacial benefit (e.g. powers of 2) you should stick to bitwise packing because of the faster runtime.
+Therefore, if the number of states you want to store has no spacial benefit (e.g. powers of 2) you should stick to bitwise packing because of the faster runtime.
 On the other hand, you can fit more values of states that can be tightly packed together on platforms where memory is the limiting factor (e.g. embedded systems) utilizing this library.

 ## The Problem With Storing States